milankarman/HobbitSpeedrunTools/README.md

 ## General usage

 Start the program and The Hobbit.
 Tick any of the checkboxes of the cheats you might want and select any save collection and save combination you might want.
 Everything else is automatic.
-Have a look at [shortcuts](#shortcuts) for useful shortcuts that
+Hover your cursor over any cheat to see a description and the assigned hotkey.

 To use fly mode you'll have to enable developer mode and hit CTRL + F in game.
 When flying you can hold N to clip through objects.
 Unfortunately this isn't rebindable as it's all programmed to work together this way in the game itself.